 The theoretical framework establish that by means of the socialization of the salesperson will behave more positively towards potential white customers than to potential non-white customers.
 Our research defines white customers as those individuals with white skin, natural straight hair (blonde, brunet, etc.), narrow nose and thin lips.
 While non-white customers are those individuals with dark skin, kinky or curly hair, wide nose and thick lips.
 Since Puerto Rico is a racially mixed it is difficult at times to differentiate between an individual classified as white in the United States versus an individual classified as white in Puerto Rico.
-Therefore for simplification, a person with all the physical features of a white person will be classified as white person and the rest will be classified as "mestizo" or mixed.
+Therefore for simplification, a person with all the physical features of a white person will be classified as white person, while a person with all the physical features of a black person will be classified as black person and the rest will be classified as "mestizo" or mixed.
 Based on the previous definition and premise three research questions come in mind: